adbrown13/CMPUT404-assignment-css-hell/README.md

 Assignment: CSS Hell
 ====================

+I removed all style tags for the 3 html pages

 You will skin 3 project gutenberg stories with custom CSS.

 You will skin 2 versions of a possible professional homepage for your